 Here’s a video of a German Shepherd Chow mix working on obstacle course training from Zera Falconer.

 As strange as it may seem, wrestling is one of the best ways to bond with your German Shepherd because few other activities cause you to be in such close proximity with your attention focused on each other.
 If you’ve owned dogs before, you know most of them like to play wrestle, and it can be a great way to let off steam.
 If you’re unsure how to instigate it, holding a ball so the dog can see it but not letting it have it is a sure-fire method to get the game started.
-The dog will climb all over you to try to get the ball, and you can flip your pup over (gently) to get the belly which will get it all riled up.
+The dog will climb all over you to try to get the ball, and you can flip your pup over (gently) to get the belly which will get them all riled up.

 The downside to wrestling is that it can take a lot of strength and endurance on your part, so it’s not something you are likely to see grandma playing, and it’s also possible for you or the dog to get injured, so some owners might not allow it.